-Building Materials & Specifications
+Building Materials & Specifications.

-In prior discussions of the home building process, we have covered how the addition of outdoor living areas, development costs, and plan design and geometry the affect budget.
+In prior discussions of the home building process, we have covered how the addition of outdoor living areas, development costs, and plan design and geometry affect the budget.
 In this post we will look at Building Materials and Specifications and their relation to the cost of a new home.

 In this phase of the home design process, we work hand in hand with the client to develop a detailed set of “Specifications & Materials” documents that are used to address all aspects of construction on your particular project.
 More specifically, all of the features you want in your home are clearly spelled out in these documents, allowing us to calculate the final cost of your home.

 Let’s examine a few line items of the budget in a more detailed fashion.
 For the purposes of this exercise, we will use the example of a 4,000 square foot home.

 - To upgrade from a composition shingle roof to either a tile or standing seam metal roof will cost approximately $7.50/ per square foot (PSF) more, or an additional $30,000.